-A About Council and these financial statements

-A1-1 Basis of preparation

-These financial statements were authorised for issue by Council on 23 July 2024.
-Council has the power to amend and reissue these financial statements.
-In cases where critical information is received from public submissions or where the Office of Local Government directs Council to amend the Financial Statements.

-The material accounting policy information related to these consolidated financial statements are set out below.
-Accounting policies have been consistently applied to all the years presented, unless otherwise stated.

-These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Australian Accounting Interpretations, the Local Government Act 1993 (Act) and Local Government (General) Regulation 2021 (Regulation), and the Local Government Code of Accounting Practice and Financial Reporting.
-Council is a not for-profit entity.
-The financial statements are presented in Australian dollars and are rounded to the nearest thousand dollars.

-Historical cost convention

-These financial statements have been prepared under the historical cost convention, as modified by the revaluation of certain financial assets and liabilities and certain classes of infrastructure, property, plant and equipment and investment property.

-Significant accounting estimates and judgements

-The preparation of financial statements requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Council's accounting policies.
-Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that may have a financial impact on the Council and that are believed to be reasonable under the circumstances.

-Critical accounting estimates and assumptions

-Council makes estimates and assumptions concerning the future.
-The resulting accounting estimates will, by definition, seldom equal the related actual results.
-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year include:

-- (i) estimated fair values of investment properties refer Note C1-8 - (ii) estimated fair values of infrastructure, property, plant and equipment refer Note C1-7 - (iii) estimated tip remediation provisions refer Note C3-5 - (iv) employee benefit provisions refer Note C3-4

-Significant judgements in applying the Council's accounting policies

-- Impairment of receivables refer Note C1-4. - ii.
-Determination of whether performance obligations are sufficiently specific and whether the contract is within the scope of AASB 15 Revenue from Contracts with Customers and / or AASB 1058 Income of Not-for-Profit Entities refer to Notes B2-2 B2-4.

-Monies and other assets received by Council

-The Consolidated Fund

-In accordance with the provisions of Section 409(1) of the Local Government Act 1993 (NSW), all money and property received by Council is held in the Council's Consolidated Fund unless it is required to be held in the Council's Trust Fund.

-The Consolidated Fund has been included in the Financial Statements of NSW Council.

-Cash and other assets of the following entities have been included as part of the Consolidated Fund:
+Muswellbrook Shire Council A About Council and these financial Contents for the notes to the Financial Statements for the year ended 30 June 2024 A1-1 Basis of preparation C4 Reserves 52 These financial statements were authorised for issue by Counc C4-1 Nature and purpose of reserves 52 reissue these financial statements.
+In cases where critical info Office of Local Government directs Council to amend the Finar D Council structure 53 The material accounting policy information related to the D1 Results by fund 53 Accounting policies have been consistently applied to all the ye D1-1 Income Statement by fund 53 These general purpose financial statements have been prepa D1-2 Statement of Financial Position by fund 54 Australian Accounting Interpretations, the Local Government D1-3 Details of internal loans 55 2021 (Regulation), and the Local Government Code of Account entity.
+The financial statements are presented in Australian dol D2 Interests in other entities 56 D2-1 Interests in joint arrangements 56 Historical cost convention 57 These financial statements have been prepared under the histo certain financial assets and liabilities and certain classes of infr E Risks and accounting uncertainties 57 property.
+E1-1 Risks relating to financial instruments held 57 60 E2-1 Fair value measurement 66 Significant accounting estimates and judgements E3-1 Contingencies 60 The preparation of financial statements requires the use of certa F People and relationships 70 exercise its judgement in the process of applying the Council's evaluated and are based on historical experience and other fa F1 Related party disclosures 70 financial impact on the Council and that are believed to be reas F1-1 Key management personnel (KMP) 70 Critical accounting estimates and assumptions F1-2 Councillor and Mayoral fees and associated expenses 72 F2 Other relationships 73 Council makes estimates and assumptions concerning the futur equal the related actual results.
+The estimates and assumption F2-1 Audit fees 73 to the carrying amounts of assets and liabilities within the next G Other matters 74 (i) estimated fair values of investment properties - refer Note ( G1-1 Statement of Cash Flows information 74 (ii) estimated fair values of infrastructure, property, plant and experimentation (iii) estimated tip remediation provisions - refer Note C3-5 G2-1 Commitments 75 (iv) employee benefit provisions - refer Note C3-4 G3-1 Events occurring after the reporting date 76 Significant judgements in applying the Council's accounti G4 Statement of developer contributions 77 Impairment of receivables - refer Note C1-4.
+G4-1 Summary of developer contributions 77 ii.
+Determination of whether performance obligations scope of AASB 15 Revenue from Contracts with Cust G4-2 Developer contributions by plan 78 refer to Notes B2-2 - B2-4.
+G4-3 Contributions not under plans 78 G4-4 S7.4 planning agreements 79 Monies and other assets received by Council G4-5 S64 contributions 79 The Consolidated Fund G5 Statement of performance measures 80 In accordance with the provisions of Section 409(1) of the Local G5-1 Statement of performance measures - consolidated results 80 by Council is held in the Council's Consolidated Fund unless it G5-2 Statement of performance measures by fund 81 The Consolidated Fund has been included in the Financial Sta H Additional Council disclosures (unaudited) 83 Cash and other assets of the following entities have been inclu H1-1 Statement of performance measures - consolidated results (graphs) 83 statements cil on 23 July 2024.
+Council has the power to amend and ormation is received from public submissions or where the ncial Statements.